JBGruber/cookiemonster/README.md

 in handy when working with tasks that involve web interactions, like web scraping, browsing automation, website testing, or API calls that require authentication.
-They allow your scripts to efficiently mimic browser behavior and maintain sessions as well as user-specific data.
+They allow your scripts to efficiently mimic browser behaviour and maintain sessions as well as user-specific data.

 ## Reading and Storing Cookies